pwninitd/Librio/README.md

 ## 2. Create an API Key

 Before building and running the application (since it uses the Groq API), visit [this link]('https://console.groq.com/keys') to create an api key.
+Once obtained, add the key to the `GROQ_API_KEY` variable in the `docker-compose.yaml` file located in the root directory.

 ## 3. Building and running the application